Dave-team/Knowledge-base/Productivity.md

 - Never leave an email unread for more than a week.
 It should be in a different folder if so
 - Go through pending and review at least once a week and either archieve or action the items

+## Getting things done
+- Aim: get everything out of your head to reduce cognitive load.
+Everything is organized / grouped to make it easiest to action
+-

 ### Other
 - Make the bed each morning to set a good start of the day
+- A good way to tag/group tasks is based on levels of energy: Focus - Long.
+Focus Short.
+Brain Dead Long
+- If today only had 2 hours, what would I do that has the most impact?
+- What is the one thing I can do today that makes everything easier or even unneccessary?
+-

 ![Productivity Matrix](https://user-images.githubusercontent.com/28791247/92321110-432e9480-f01f-11ea-910f-3198f8b87add.png)